 It’s just as easy to make your own fish n’ chip supper at home, or your own pizza, pasta or curry.
 It just takes a bit of organisation.
 And, in my case, delegation to the husband.

 Mine is not a cocktail lifestyle – and being a complete lightweight I can usually only take one in any case.
 They seem to be extremely expensive and full of sugar whereas one decent glass of wine should be more satisfying and last longer.
 Even better if you make that a gin in a long glass of tonic or white wine or spritzer.

-Horrendously expensive, usually unappreciative and with a boredom threshold that makes Keith Lemon seem like a Chess Master, I feel these are often a major drain on the finances.
+Horrendously expensive, usually unappreciative and with a boredom threshold that makes Keith Lemon seem like a Chess Master, kids can be a major drain on the finances.

-It doesn’t help when the shops fill up with toys, glitter and sparkle, Disney launches its new Star Wars dress-up and light sabers and rumours of a Harry Potter gift shop in Cardiff begin to circulate.
+It doesn’t help when the shops fill up with toys, glitter and sparkle – although this year most of us will be shopping online.
 It’s hard to feel Christmassy when you’re holding on to your wallet for dear life.